 Hi everyone!
-Today I’m making a sweet little cake, and it’s a perfect theme for anniversaries, wedding showers, and on a larger scale, even weddings! ;0) — It’s a woodland theme, and while I kept things simple, I bet that you could incorporate our cake stump into all sorts of fun designs.
+Today I’m making a sweet little cake, and it’s a perfect theme for anniversaries, wedding showers, and on a larger scale, even weddings!
+It’s a woodland cake in buttercream, and while I kept things simple, I bet that you could incorporate our cake tree stump into all sorts of fun designs.
 It was all I could do not to make a little gnome or fairy- ha ;0)

 I started with a two layer, 6 inch tier.
 I wanted to go with a birch tree stump so that I could keep it mostly white.
 I frosted it with vanilla buttercream tinted with copper coloring on top.
 Then, I followed with white buttercream around the sides.
 Let the frosting around the sides extend slightly above the top edge.
 (In the photo, I’m using my trusty bench scraper for quick smoothing.)

 I then spun my cake on the turntable as I sliced of the excess icing around the top, holding my spatula nearly parallel to the top edge.

 Since I used a crusting buttercream, I allowed the frosting to crust before then going back and smoothing here and there with my Viva brand paper towel.
 (Viva brand has no impressions or quilting.)
 You do not have to use a crusting buttercream though for this cake–as you can see, I did very little smoothing!
 I wanted to keep it realistic ;0)

 Next, I added lots of rings with my toothpick.

 I used a heart shaped cookie cutter to create an impression on the front side of our stump.